Live it Earth Commitment on Indigenous Perspectives and Principles of Learning

 We at Live It Earth acknowledge the traditional and unceded territories of the Syilx, Sinixt, Ktunaxa, Secwepemc, on whose land our office resides.
 It is now home to various First Nations and Métis peoples.
 We enjoy our daily life and learning about this land and appreciating the gifts it has given and continues to honour us with.

 Live it Earth is committed to the principles of indigenization of learning.
-And, we’re aware that even the world “indigenization” can provoke feelings of tension, confusion and even distrust.
+And, we’re aware that even the word “indigenization” can provoke feelings of tension, confusion and even distrust.
 Because of that, we have adopted the University of Saskatchewan’s innovative definition of the term to guide our efforts.

 We take care to evaluate all our online content for authentic voice and application in an appropriate context.